<?xml version="1.0" encoding="UTF-8"?>

 <div>Please provide a supporting statement outlining how you meet the selection criteria along with your CV, and the details of two referees as part of your online application.</div>

-<div>The closing date for applications is 12 noon on <strong>05 June 2026</strong>.</div>
+<div>The closing date for applications is 12 noon on <strong>Monday 27 July&nbsp;</strong><strong>2026</strong>.</div>

-<div>Interviews are likely to take place week commencing <strong>15 June 2026,</strong> and will be held in person.</div>
+<div>Interviews will take place shortly after the closing date, and will be held in person.</div>

 <div>&nbsp;</div>